 Back to my point: Parents get frustrated with their kids when they are afraid of contact due to mental and physical confidence.
 Is this the kids’ fault?
 Nope.
 Parents if your child wants to participate in contact sports it is your JOB to get them ready.
 It isn’t the coach’s job until the season starts.
 You’re putting your son in a bad spot being unprepared for contact.
 Your son will know that he’s behind the other boys or at least the best boys on the team, which makes them doubt themselves even more.
 I’ve seen so many youth wrestlers go to one practice and be done with the sport for ever.
-They were not prepared for the physicality and terrified.
+They were not prepared for the physicality and were terrified.
 Go figure.
 Not the kids fault.

 Here’s the solution:

 Get your kid on a progression to be ready for contact.
 Physical conditioning is crucial: letting your son play football or wrestle without being able to do a walking lunge, push up or broad jump at least half of his height is setting him up for failure and parental frustration.
 Parental frustration puts doubt in the boy’s brain which leads to disbelief in their ability and makes getting better twice as hard and quitting four times as likely.
 Get on a strength and conditioning routine during the summer so that they can do all of the moves I mention above.

 Contact Sports: Make them play more than one contact sport a year or most of that season will be wasted just getting their body and mind ready.
 If you son resists ask them what they want most versus right now.
 If it’s football or lacrosse have them wrestle in the winter.
 If they don’t want to wrestle, then try a martial art or do some ice hockey.